Lough Neagh: Court told former minister 'shirking his duties and responsibilities'

 A former government minister twice rejected the advice of officials to stop unauthorised sand dredging on Lough Neagh.

-A Belfast court today was told the then Environment Minister Mark H Durkan had been "shirking his duties and responsibilities" in deciding not to halt the operation.
+A Belfast court was told on Tuesday that former Environment Minister Mark H Durkan had been "shirking his duties and responsibilities" in deciding not to halt the sand extraction.

 Sand has been extracted from the lough for years without planning permission.

-However it was appealed to the Planning Appeals Commission allowing sand to be taken from the lough bed to continue, pending the outcome.
+In 2015 Mr Durkan issued an enforcement notice but it was appealed to the Planning Appeals Commission allowing sand extraction to continue pending the outcome.

 That appeal is still pending.